MATF-Software-Verification/2019_04_clang_static_analyzer_check/README.md

 ## Testing

 ShiftingChecker can be tested via `llvm-lit` and tests contained in `ShiftingCheckerTests` folder of this repository.
-Copy tests to `llvm-project/clang/test/Analysis` and run:
+Copy tests to `llvm-project/clang/test/Analysis`; after rebuilding `clang`, run:

 ```
 llvm-project/build/bin/llvm-lit <Absolute path of a test in the Analysis folder> -a